MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-app-service-e2e.md

 # Deploy a Spring app to App Service with MySQL

 > [!NOTE]
 > For Spring applications, we recommend using Azure Spring Apps.
 However, you can still use Azure App Service as a destination.
-See [Java Workload Destination Guidance](https://aka.ms/javadestinations) for advice.
+For more information, see [Choose the right Azure services for your Java applications](../get-started/choose.md).

 This tutorial walks you through the process of building, configuring, deploying, troubleshooting and scaling Java web apps in App Service Linux.